How to Find Free Air for Your Tires

 If you're like me, you don't like to pay for air to inflate your tires.
 So I'm going to tell you how I find free air for your tires.
 But first, we need to understand what tire pressure is best for the performance of your tires and fuel economy of your car.

 Newer cars have tire pressure sensors located in each tire.
 You get a warning on your dash when the pressure in one or more of your tires is "low."
 In my older car, I keep a in my glove box to periodically check each tire.
-Or you can get a fancy backlit pencil-shaped tire pressure gaugehandheld electronic gauge.
+Or you can get a fancy pencil-shaped tire pressure gauge. back-lit handheld electronic gauge

 For the best gas mileage, the longest tire wear, and the best overall performance for your car, use the manufacturer's recommended tire pressure, You can find it in your owner's manual and on a sticker on the door column.